ApexCaptain/Koconut/README.md

     mainProcess()
 ```
 ## Inspection
 Inspector methods check the elements at given condtion.
 For instance, [all](https://apexcaptain.github.io/Koconut/classes/_container_collection_array_koconutarray_.koconutarray.html#all) method return `true` if all elements match the given `predicate` function block.
-If any one of those elements met the condtion, if'll return `false`.
+If any one of those elements doesn't meet the condtion, it'll return `false`.
 ```typescript
     import { KoconutArray } from 'koconut'